fbpx

 The final date for enrollment is usually 15 July of each year.
 However, it is best to confirm this with the school that you decide on, as specific dates may vary.

 Note that any student in a public school in Portugal (between pre-school and year nine) whose mother tongue is not Portuguese can receive one-on-one language support, should they need it.
-This is an added bonus for foreigners looking to move to Portugal and send their children to a public school in Portugal, many of which offer an excellent standard of education.
+This is a bonus for foreigners looking to move to Portugal and send their children to a public school, many of which offer an excellent standard of education.

 Public Education in Portugal